-- Failure to meet the Growth Management Program performance standards cannot be used as a basis for implementing a moratorium that precludes meeting Carlsbad's share of the regional housing need. - The Growth Management Program caps on housing cannot prevent the city from achieving consistency with the Housing Element inventory and SB 166.
+- ► Failure to meet the Growth Management Program performance standards cannot be used as a basis for implementing a moratorium that precludes meeting Carlsbad's share of the regional housing need. - ► The Growth Management Program caps on housing cannot prevent the city from achieving consistency with the Housing Element inventory and SB 166.

 In 2020 and 2021, the Carlsbad City Council adopted resolutions finding that housing caps and moratoriums on new housing are unenforceable due to the new state laws.
+It is likely that new state mandates, legislation or programs around housing may still be on the horizon.